HTD-Health/playbook-OUTDATED/education-budget.md

 When you buy online you should fill a "Faktura VAT" form online one a seller website and put the following company data:

 HTD Polska sp. z o.o.
-NIP 9471997285 .
+NIP 9471997285
 ul.
-Brukowa 12/18 .
+Brukowa 12/18
-91-342 Łódź .
+91-342 Łódź

 (Yes, put 91-342 as a zipcode)

 ### Who do I provide an invoice to?
-Please upload an invoice to HTD GDrive to the following folder (to be defined in December 2018).
+Please upload an invoice to HTD Google Drive to an appropriate folder [in this folder](https://drive.google.com/drive/u/1/folders/1R0ca_xUY-06EVTwHXCrkO2nwquzQhVzN).
 If you have a paper invoice then please scan it to pdf and then upload it.
 One of the apps you can use to scan documents into pdf format is Dropbox.

 ### Should I report that I bought anything using my education budget?
 Yes.
 Add an entry to ["Education budgets - expenses" Google Spreadsheet](https://docs.google.com/spreadsheets/d/1WE352gD6To8EomFf-xK0UvMtNNw8hyXYUIZKOh4RPuM/edit#gid=0) as soon as you buy anything.